 “You shouldn’t wash hands because your immune system needs some exposure to germs to make you strong!”

 The line between good hand hygiene and “exposure to some germs” is very clear and nonnegotiable.
 Washing hands at key times – before eating, after using the bathroom, after handling trash or petting animals, etc., is really just common sense and centers around protecting your body when it is most vulnerable to potential germs.
 Being sick doesn’t always make your body stronger and more resilient in the face of germs.
 For example, different versions of the common flu pop up every year around winter – and being sick once does not mean you won’t be sick again within the same season or in the years to follow.
 While you’re sick your immune system is compromised, and you can easily catch other infections.
 Maintaining good hand hygiene habits, even when you’re perfectly healthy, is a way to ensure your body keeps thriving.
+Hand Hygiene Myths And The Real Answers Behind Them os some thing different.

 “You don’t need to pay attention while washing your hands.
 It’s just some water and soap!”